 Prevent deodorant and armpit stains on your dark shirt is by wearing an Ejis sweat proof undershirt as a base.

 To help lessen the severity of deodorant or antiperspirant stains, allow your armpits to completely dry before getting dressed or try out a gel-based deodorant.
 You can also wait until you’ve already dressed to apply the deodorant.

 Another way to prevent deodorant and armpit stains on your dark or black shirt is to wear an Ejis sweat proof undershirt as a base.
+(Buy on our shop or on Amazon.)
 Our sweat proof undershirts protect your dress shirts from sweat marks and odor.
 They are available in three styles, two different fabrics and three colors.

 As discussed, getting deodorant stains out of dark clothing may require a different process than you’d use on white or light-colored clothing.
 But with one of three simple household items, removing these embarrassing stains can be a quick and easy process.
 And preventing them can be even easier with an Ejis sweat proof undershirt.